Hind-Shalfeh/Identifying-neural-markers-of-cognitive-effort-for-model-based-reinforcement-learning/README.md

 ### Abstract

 This study investigates the biological plausibility of cognitive effort in artificial neural networks (ANNs) through a comparative analysis of human and ANN behavior in decision-making tasks.
 Using tasks adapted from Kool et al. (2017), two types of decision-making strategies—model-based and model-free—are evaluated.
-The ANNs are trained using the REINFORCE algorithm on custom environments designed to mimic experimental paradigms applied to human participants.
+The ANNs are trained using the REINFORCE algorithm on custom environments designed to mimic experimental paradigms applied to human participants which are the two-step task and a novel version of the two-step task (kool at al. 2017).
 ---

 ## **Repository Overview**